 The use of permanent magnets, electropositive rare earth metals (EPREM) and other electrical measures has been trialled as a means of deterring sharks from approaching baited hooks.

-The Brickle Curtain is a deterrent device that forms a protective barrier around the hauling hatch.
+The Brickle Curtain is a seabird deterrent device used in demersal longline fisheries.
+This ‘bird curtain’ forms a protective barrier around the hauling hatch.
 It is composed of vertically hanging streamers supported by poles fixed to the railing above the hauling hatch.
+See ‘Haul mitigation’.

 Artificial baits are an experimental technology in pelagic longline fisheries.
 Research in the field has been very limited, with mixed success.
 Although they have the potential to both reduce bycatch and bring other efficiencies to the fishery (e.g. enhanced selectivity, waste reduction, etc.), much work remains to be done before artificial baits are a viable alternative to natural baits.